erdmkbc/Gender-Voice-Prediction-FINAL-PROJECT-MEH519-/README.md

 # MEH519-SCHOOL-FINAL-PROJECT

-*This course that is Kocaeli Unversity's course  is the 7th semester ıntroduction to machine learning course*
+*This course that is Kocaeli Unversity's course  is the 7th semester Introduction To Machine Learning course*

 ### Presentation Final